 2 Bedroom holiday apartment rental in Denia (Montgo Natural Park)

-Outside there is a large terrace with swinging hammock, sofa and a table and chairs for you to dine al Fresco after you have cooked your meal on your BBQ.
+Outside there is a large terrace with swinging hammock, a table and chairs for you to dine al Fresco after you have cooked your meal on your BBQ.
 Denia has 20 km of sandy beaches and they are just a 5 minute drive away so just come and enjoy this wonderful apartment and I am sure you will want to return time and time again.

 - 2 bedroom

 - 75 m² living area

 - 500 m² garden

 - elderly suitable

 - Outside: shared pool, terrace, terrace furniture, patio, sunbeds, barbecue, garden, private parking, lift

 - Inside: wi-fi, satellite, air conditioning, heating, radio, tv, washing machine, children’s high chair, cot, iron, ironing board, entryphone

 - Kitchen: dishwasher, freezer, fridge, coffee machine, hob, microwave, oven, kettle, toaster